 Multi-compartment compliance aids were supplied by the pharmacy for people living in their own homes.
-The compliance packs were mostly prepared by a robotic dispenser at a nearby hub and delivered back to the pharmacy.
 Each person requesting compliance aids was assessed for suitability.
 The workload was organised and well planned.
 A sample of compliance aids was inspected.
 Each compliance aid was clearly labelled and contained a description of the tablets included so that they could be easily identified.
 Patient information leaflets (PILs) were supplied each month.
 'When required' medicines were dispensed in boxes and team members were aware of what could and could not be placed in trays.
 A record of any changes made was kept on a patient information sheet, which was available for the pharmacist during the clinical checking process.